skeller88/aws-terraform-bootstrap/README.md

 # Deploy
-Once setup is finished, deploy in one line:
+Once setup is finished, deploy the lambda and bootstrap the infrastructure in one line:

 ```
 $ cd <aws-terraform-bootstrap-dir>